 The Seton Healthcare Family was founded in by the Daughters of Charity in Austin in 1902, after a group of citizens asked the Daughters to build a hospital to care for the sick.
 This 40-bed hospital, originally the Seton Infirmary, would eventually lead to the building of Seton Medical Center in 1975.
 In the last century, Seton Healthcare Family has grown from one hospital to a network of more than 90 clinical locations across Central Texas.

-With The University of Texas System and The University of Texas Southwestern Medical School, Seton is advancing graduate medical education and translational research.
-UTSW offers 11 residency and seven fellowship programs at Seton facilities.
-The Seton/UTSW Clinical Research Institute in Austin opened in 2012.
-Seton will build a modern teaching hospital near the new Dell Medical School to be constructed on the University of Texas at Austin campus.
+With The University of Texas System and The University of Texas at Austin, Seton is advancing graduate medical education and translational research.
+Seton offers 11 residency and seven fellowship programs at Seton facilities and manages a growing number of clinical research projects.
+Seton will build Dell Seton Medical Center at The University of Texas, a modern teaching hospital, on campus.
+It will be surrounded by UT-Austin’s new Dell Medical School and its research facilities.
 These initiatives are expected to increase the supply of physicians and other caregivers in Central Texas, and to foster leading edge therapies.
 Commercialization of some treatments will propel economic development in the region.

 Seton has earned a reputation as a leader in clinical quality.
 Seton's Labor and Delivery service, the first recipient of the Texas Health and Human Services Quality Award, is a model for other hospitals.
 For more than two decades, the Seton Heart Specialty Care and Transplant Center has performed heart transplants and now offers ventricular assist devices (VADs) to advanced heart failure patients who do not qualify for transplants.
 Seton medical centers are international destinations for clinicians, striving to improve the quality and accessibility of care and services.

 Seton, a Catholic ministry, is a member of Ascension Health, the nation's largest nonprofit system.
 Chaplains are available to provide spiritual and emotional support to patients and their families.
 Seton hosts an accredited interfaith clinical pastoral education program.